DcapCode/ARPoster/README.md

 And you are up with a local version running.

 Currently its setup to run agains a local instance of arweave.
 You will have to change some todos to make it go towards the live version.

+Warning: I haven't tried using this for the live version